Build your own crate on wheels from pallet wood to add storage to any room in your home. Here’s how.

 For this project, you will need eight 30-inch long pieces of pallet wood and eight 15-inch shorter pieces of pallet wood.
 The longer pieces will be the sides of your crate and the shorter boards will be the ends.

-To make the base, you will need to use 1×2 boards.
-For the bottom of your crate, you will need two 29-inch pieces and two 12⅛-inch pieces to make a rectangle.
+To create the base of your wooden crate, you will need to use 1×2 boards.
+For the bottom, you will need two 29-inch pieces and two 12⅛-inch pieces to make a rectangle.
 Secure these together with a nail gun and 2-inch brad nails.

 DIY wood crate base